Ladies, you love your significant other, but his video game collection isn’t necessarily the centerpiece you had in mind.

 Keep it simple.

 And by simple, we don’t mean boring.
-You can have simple furniture pieces, simple patterns, and color schemes, but you can spice it up by adding a little something extra, like this oversized blanket throw to your couch or bed!
+You can have simple furniture pieces, simple patterns, and color schemes, but you can spice it up by adding a little something extra, like an oversized throw blanket to you bed.

 Choose gender-neutral colors.